 Here’s a look at a few of the major perks you enjoy when you own a soft cooler.

-Soft coolers are lightweight.
 They’re much easier to carry when you’re on the go than hard coolers.
 If you’ll be hiking or traversing over difficult terrain, a soft cooler is a much more portable option and can usually be carried by one person.
+If you're planning a picnic and want to ride there on your bicycle, you might prefer the lighter weight of a soft cooler.

 There are three main types of soft coolers: lunch box coolers, shoulder bag coolers, and backpack coolers.